Bissli

 Bissli (בִּיסְלִי, Bisli) is an Israeli wheat snack produced by Osem.
 Bissli is Osem's second-best selling snack brand after Bamba.

 Bissli is a crunchy snack that is made in the shape of pasta.
-The name is a combination of the Hebrew word Bis, meaning "bite", and the Hebrew word li, meaning "for me".
+The name is a combination of the Hebrew words Bis (meaning "bite") and li (meaning "for me").

-The most popular flavors are "Grill" and "Barbecue".
-Other flavors include onion, smoky, pizza, falafel and Mexican.
+The most popular flavors are "BBQ" and "Smokey".
+Other flavors include onion, pizza, falafel and Mexican.

 Described by the manufacturer as a uniquely Israeli product, Bissli is produced in five factories around Israel.
 It was first sold in 1975.